-Tropical Texas Behavioral Health Veteran Services: Services are available to veterans, veteran dependents, surviving spouses and active military members in Hidalgo, Cameron and Willacy Counties who are seeking coping skills and support as they navigate civilian life.
+Tropical Texas Behavioral Health Veteran Services are available to veterans, veteran dependents, surviving spouses and active military members in Hidalgo, Cameron and Willacy Counties who are seeking coping skills and support as they navigate civilian life.

-Services Provided:
+Services Provided

 - Counseling: Cognitive Processing Therapy (CPT) and Cognitive Behavioral Therapy (CBT).

-- Case Management/Peer Facilitation: Provides community resource coordination related to basic needs for Veterans and their families.
+- Case Management / Peer Facilitation: Provides community resource coordination related to basic needs for Veterans and their families.

-- Military Veteran Peer Center: Provides a positive, stable, social environment for veterans and their immediate families by offering a wide variety of services to include, but not limited to, access to mental health services, peer-to-peer support groups, a computer lab, laundry and shower amenities,
+- Military Veteran Peer Center: Provides a positive, stable, social environment for veterans and their immediate families by offering a wide variety of services to include, but not limited to, access to mental health services, peer-to-peer support groups, a computer lab, laundry and shower amenities.

-- Emergency financial assistance for veterans, veteran dependents, surviving spouses and active military members contingent upon:
+- Emergency Financial Assistance for veterans, veteran dependents, surviving spouses and active military members, contingent upon:

 - meeting eligibility criteria

-- availability of funds.
+- availability of funds

-Peer to Peer Support Groups
+Peer-to-Peer Support Groups

 - Managing Intense Emotions